 Be careful when using a regular toothbrush, dental floss, or toothpick.
 Your medical doctor, dentist, or nurse may recommend other ways to clean your teeth and gums.
 Check with your medical doctor before having any dental work done.

 Do not touch your eyes or the inside of your nose unless you have just washed your hands and have not touched anything else in the meantime.

 Be careful not to cut yourself when you are using sharp objects such as a safety razor or fingernail or toenail cutters.

 Avoid contact sports or other situations where bruising or injury could occur.

 Quetiapine may increase your cholesterol and fats in the blood.
-If this condition occurs, your doctor may give you or your child some medicines that can lower the amount of cholesterol and fats in the blood.
+If this condition occurs, your doctor may give you medicine to lower the cholesterol and fats in the blood.

-You will need to have your blood pressure measured before starting this medicine and while you or your child are using it.
+You will need to have your blood pressure measured before starting this medicine and while you are using it.
 If you notice any change to your recommended blood pressure, call your doctor right away.
 If you have questions about this, talk to your doctor.

-This medicine can cause changes in heart rhythms, such as a condition called QT prolongation.
-It may change the way your heart beats and cause fainting or serious side effects in some patients.
-Contact your doctor right away if you or your child have any symptoms of heart rhythm problems, such as fast, pounding, or uneven heartbeats.
+This medicine can cause changes in your heart rhythm, such as a condition called QT prolongation.
+It may change the way your heart beats and cause fainting or serious side effects.
+Contact your doctor right away if you have symptoms of heart rhythm problems, such as fast, pounding, or uneven heartbeats.

-Do not suddenly stop taking your this medicine without checking first with your doctor.
-Your doctor may want you or your child to gradually reduce the amount you are using before stopping it completely.
-This is to decrease the chance of having symptoms such as nausea, sleeplessness, trouble sleeping, unable to sleep, or vomiting.
+Do not suddenly stop taking this medicine without checking first with your doctor.
+Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
+This will decrease the chance of having withdrawal symptoms such as nausea, vomiting, insomnia, dizziness, irritability, or headache.